mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+December 5, 2018
+- Fix routing-basics lab, dns resolution at isp and gatway components was broken.

 November 14, 2018
 - Remove /run/nologin from archive machine in backups2 -- need general solution for this nologin issue